cheetandeep/che-pulumi-platform/gcp/README.md

 ## Project Structure
 * `go.mod` and `go.sum`: Manage dependencies for the entire project.
 * `dev/` and `prod/` Directories: Contain environment-specific directories (`gke`) and their respective configuration files (`Pulumi.dev.yaml`, `Pulumi.prod.yaml`).
-* `kubernetes/` Directories: Contain reusable modules for creating various resources.
+* `pkg/` Directories: Contain reusable modules for creating various resources.
+* `internal/` This directory contains packages that are intended to be used only within your project.
+These packages are not accessible to other projects.
+  * `config/`: Contains configuration-related code.

+    * `config.go`: Code for reading and managing configuration values.

 ### Example Files
 `Pulumi.yaml` for `dev/gke`